Peter-Thibodeau/salary_survey/salary-survey-presentation.md

 <br><br><br>
 <img width="1000" alt="image" src="https://github.com/Peter-Thibodeau/salary_survey/assets/158618486/3bbaa029-2a55-496c-b25c-71f31b246835">
 <br>
 - The average salary with a four-year college degree is $113,326 for males, $84,145 for females, and $77,614 for non-binaries.
-- Salaries for males are highest, followed by females and lasty by non-binaries.
-This evident in all the industries.
-- An interesting question that I could not answer is "are the salaries for non-binary the lowest because they are younger than the other genders?"
+- Salaries in the computer and tech industry for non-binaries is higher than for females; this is the only industry where that is true.

 ## Race
 <img width="1200" alt="image" src="https://github.com/Peter-Thibodeau/salary_survey/assets/158618486/998b424f-637b-4a72-a579-d7eaba588b01">